-When you have team inboxes added to Front within the same Team, the default behavior is that emails addressed to multiple team inbox addresses will be automatically merged into one master copy to reduce the amount of work your team has to do.
+When you have shared inboxes added to Front within the same Workspace, the default behavior is that emails addressed to multiple shared inbox addresses will be automatically merged into one master copy to reduce the amount of work your team has to do.
 Any replies, comments, and actions done in one inbox will be reflected in the other inbox so that all context stays in one place, and the whole team has transparency on who has already handled the email.
 This is the recommended setup and also how most companies use Front.

 However, you’re able to change this default behavior and instead keep actions separate between shared inboxes, using a setting in the inbox.
 The setting will:

 - No longer create shared copies of emails between shared inboxes.

 - Create separate copies of emails that are addressed to multiple shared inbox addresses.